audiconnect/audi_connect_ha/readme.md

 **region**

 - (string)(Optional)The region where the Audi is registered.
-Needs to be set for users in North America or China.
+Note that this component currently does not work for users in North America (US) or China (CN).
+Until someone is able to get it running, the region parameter can be ommited.

 **name**